daattali/beautiful-jekyll/_posts/2018-07-10-helpful-civil-tech-organizations-for-your-project.md

 www [http://civichub.pl](http://civichub.pl)

-The best practices for realizing your idea is to find NGO which working near your idea, for idea try to solve city problem good place is Towarzystwo Upiększania Miasta Wrocław,  Akcja Miasto or Miasto jest nasze.
+The best practices for realizing your idea is to find NGO which working near your idea, for idea try to solve city problem good place is (in this case I use Wroclaw city and his local NGOs) Towarzystwo Upiększania Miasta Wrocław,  Akcja Miasto or Miasto jest nasze.
 Sociality around this NGOs has experience and knowledge in the field your idea.
+Please remember to find organization/partner witch help you test idea and improve your product by experience and knowledge.